openresty/srcache-nginx-module/README.markdown

 Description
 ===========

 This module provides a transparent caching layer for arbitrary nginx locations (like those use an upstream or even serve static disk files).
+The caching behavior is mostly compatible with [RFC 2616](http://www.ietf.org/rfc/rfc2616.txt).

 Usually, [HttpMemcModule](http://wiki.nginx.org/HttpMemcModule) is used together with this module to provide a concrete caching storage backend.
 But technically, any modules that provide a REST interface can be used as the fetching and storage subrequests used by this module.